-Truman, a Democratic, was President of the United States from 1945 to 1953.
+Truman was President of the United States and was a Democratic.
+He served from 1945 to 1953.

 From Jan 1935 to Jan 1945, Truman missed 270 of 1,046 roll call votes, which is 25.8%.
 This is much worse than the median of 13.9% among the lifetime records of senators serving in Jan 1945.
 The chart below reports missed votes over time.